 Some Incredible Drawings of Thomas Edison’s Inventions

 Patent drawings have always been an essential component of patents.
-Not only it gives a clear picture of your invention but also minimizes the examiner’s time to grant the license.
+Not only does it give a clear picture of your invention, but it also minimizes the examiner’s time to grant the license.
 Down the ages, inventors have been using illustrations for patents as a useful tool to convey their ideas.
-However, with the advancement of time creating drawings of inventions have become more complex.
+However, with the advancement of time, creating drawings of inventions has become more complex.
 This is because there are plenty of rules and regulations by the USPTO these days.
 Hence, a patent illustrator needs to keep certain key points on patent drawings in mind.
 You can see an exemplary set of patent drawings in Thomas Edison’s illustrations.
 He was one of the pioneers in the field of science and technology.
 Edison contributed to various inventions.
-Be it the phonograph, the kinetoscope, the dictaphone, or the electric lamp (in particular the incandescent light bulb), and the autographic printer, all of it was his invention.
+Be it the phonograph, the kinetoscope, the dictaphone, or the electric lamp (in particular, the incandescent light bulb), and the autographic printer, all of it was his invention.

 Throughout the 20th century, Edison was the world’s most prolific inventor.
 At the beginning of the century, he held 736 U.S. patents.
 His final count was 1,093 U.S. patents, including 1084 utility patents (patents for inventions) and nine artistic design patents.